netzpirat/guard-coffeescript/README.md

 The [Guard Team](https://github.com/guard/guard/contributors) for giving us such a nice pice of software that is so easy to extend, one *has* to make a plugin for it!

-All the authors of the numerous [Guards](https://github.com/guard) avaiable for making the Guard ecosystem so much growing and comprehensive.
+All the authors of the numerous [Guards](https://github.com/guard) available for making the Guard ecosystem so much growing and comprehensive.

 ## License